-Work to be transferred must clearly be doctoral-level coursework as defined by Gonzaga University.

-Coursework must have been completed while the individual was accepted in a doctoral program accredited by a regional accrediting agency.

-Coursework must have been completed within five years prior to the date of acceptance into the doctoral program at Gonzaga University.

-Courses may not be transferred for the four foundational courses (DPLS 700, DPLS 701, DPLS 703, DPLS 745), Principles of Research (DPLS 720), or Proposal Seminar (DPLS 730).
+- 1. Work to be transferred must clearly be doctoral-level coursework as defined by Gonzaga University. - 2.
+Coursework must have been completed while the individual was accepted in a doctoral program accredited by a regional accrediting agency. - 3.
+Coursework must have been completed within five years prior to the date of acceptance into the doctoral program at Gonzaga University. - Courses may not be transferred for the four core courses (DPLS 700, DPLS 701, DPLS 703, DPLS 745) Principles of Research (DPLS 720), or Proposal Seminar (DPLS 730). - 5.

-Transfer credits will be applied to the elective 21 credits, which include individualized study credits, unless faculty approval is otherwise granted).

 Coursework to be transferred must fit the mission of the doctoral program.